Skip to Content

 Reached by a 20-minute ferry ride, Isla Mujeres is popular as a day trip from Cancun as well as an overnight escape.

-When you get to the island, we suggest you rent a golf cart from one of the rental companies near the ferry terminal so you can tootle around the island.
+When you get to the island, we suggest you rent a golf cart from one of the rental companies near the ferry terminal.
+This will allow you to tootle around the island freely.

 But don’t spend all your time there, because you must also explore the rocky outcropping of Punta Sur on the southern tip of the island.